k2view-academy/K2View-Academy/articles/TDM/tdm_gui/02a_permission_group_mapping_window.md

 ![permission groups window](images/permission_group_mapping_window.png)

+The Permission Groups Mapping window includes an **Allow Task Creation** column, which indicates whether users mapped to a Tester permission group can create TDM tasks.
+See [Tester](02_tdm_gui_user_types.md#tester) for more information about the two types of Testers.

 Note that if Fabric is set to authenticate using SAML, LDAP, or AD/LDAP, you must add the following record to **permission_groups_mapping** TDM DB table **before the first log in** to the TDM Portal:

 ```